Matrix Decomposition and Applications: Existence of the Biconjugate Decomposition

-\begin{theoremHigh}[Biconjugate Decomposition: Form 1] This equality from rank-reducing process implies the following matrix decomposition
+Therefore, we can derive the following decomposition directly from this rank-reducing process. \begin{theoremHigh}[Biconjugate decomposition: form 1 ] Let $\bA\in\real^{m\times n}$ any matrix of rank $r$.
+This equality~\eqref{equation:bi_rreduc_equa}, derived from the rank-reducing process, implies the following matrix decomposition

-where $\bOmega=diag(w_1, w_2, \ldots, w_r)$, $\bPhi=[\bphi_1,\bphi_2, \ldots, \bphi_r]\in \real^{m\times r}$ and $\bPsi=[\bpsi_1, \bpsi_2, \ldots, \bpsi_r]$ with
+where $\bOmega=\diag(w_1, w_2, \ldots, w_r)$, $\bPhi=[\bphi_1,\bphi_2, \ldots, \bphi_r]\in \real^{m\times r}$, and $\bPsi=[\bpsi_1, \bpsi_2, \ldots, \bpsi_r]$ with

-\end{theoremHigh} Obviously, different choices of $\bx_k$'s and $\by_k$'s will result in different factorizations.
-So this factorization is rather general and we will show its connection to some well-known decomposition methods. \begin{remark} For the vectors $\bx_k, \by_k$ in the Wedderburn sequence, we have the following property
+\end{theoremHigh} Thus, different choices of the vectors $\bx_k$ and $\by_k$ will result in different biconjugate factorizations, making this factorization quite general and versatile.
+In the following sections, we will explore its connections to several well-known matrix factorizations.